-NEW ORLEANS – On Saturday, Dec.
-9, the City of New Orleans Department of Sanitation will host another free paper shredding event from 8 a.m. to 1 p.m. at the City’s Recycling Drop-Off Center, 2829 Elysian Fields Ave.
+NEW ORLEANS – On Saturday, April 9, 2016, the City of New Orleans’ Department of Sanitation will host another free paper shredding event from 8:00 a.m. to 1:00 p.m. at the City’s Recycling Drop-Off Center located at 2829 Elysian Fields Ave.

-On the second Saturday of each month, Orleans Parish residents can drop off paper products (newspapers, junk mail, phone books, catalogs, office paper, color inserts); plastics #1 through #7 (water, soda, juice, detergent, plastic pots from nurseries, plastic bags, etc.); metals (aluminum, tin and steel cans); cardboard; boxboard (cereal boxes); Mardi Gras beads; glass (limit 50 lbs.); batteries (AA, AAA, AAAA, C, D, 6 & 9 volt, Lithium); light bulbs (incandescent and fluorescent); and electronics such as computers, laptops, phones, televisions (limit 4), microwave ovens (limit 4) and tires (limit 4).
+On the Second Saturday of each month, Orleans Parish residents can drop off paper products (newspapers, junk mail, phone books, catalogs, office paper, color inserts), plastics #1 through #7 (water, soda, juice, detergent, plastic pots from nurseries, plastic bags, etc.), metals (aluminum, tin and steel cans), cardboard, boxboard (cereal boxes), Mardi Gras beads, batteries (AA, AAA, AAAA, C, D, 6 & 9 volt), light bulbs (incandescent and Fluorescent), and electronics such as computers, laptops, phones, televisions (limit 4), microwave ovens and tires (limit 4).

-Since the City initiated a Recycling Drop-Off Center in August 2010, a total of 878 tons have been recycled.
-Since the current curbside recycling program began in May 2011, a total of 43,487 tons have been recycled.
-Properties that are eligible to receive solid waste collection by the City are also eligible to register to receive free recycling services.
+Since the City initiated a Recycling Drop Off center in August 2010, a total of 659 tons have been recycled.
+Since the current curbside recycling program began in May 2011, a total of 31,050 tons have been recycled.